ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Support for complex tfvars formats in Devsecops IaC
 :   `tfvars` parameters in JSON format are now supported.

-Exempt status if found issues in evidence sumary
+Exempt status if found issues in evidence summary
 :   Evidence summary now indicates the exemption status of the detected issues.

 ### Updates for DevSecOps version - open-v9.23.8 and open-v10.4.8